 Alright, I’m done gushing over our spiffy knives.
 On to the honey peanut butter dip recipe!
 Again, I hardly feel I can call this a recipe, but oftentimes, the easiest snacks are my favorites, especially in times of overpacked schedules and insufficient rest.
 So here you go: Apples & the Perfect Honey Peanut Butter Dip.
 Of course, if you want even less prep or work (or want to avoid extra sweeteners), just go for good old apples and peanut butter: easy peasy, healthy, and still super delicious.
 For vegans, I suspect Maple Syrup would make an excellent substitution for the honey!

 Have you tried ceramic knives, and if so, do you have a favorite brand?
 Do you have a kitchen hack that has changed your prep work at home?
-If so, we’d love to hear about it in the comments, and as always, you can subscribe by submitting your email over on the sidebar (to your right and closer to the top of the page) in order to get recipe and DIY ideas delivered to your inbox, as well as a great freebie.
+If so, we’d love to hear about it in the comments, and as always, you can subscribe by submitting your email in order to get recipes delivered to your inbox, as well as a great freebie.

 May your spring be filled with wonder, warmth, and so much love!
 If it’s a busy time for you too, I understand and empathize!
 Hang in there, and try to focus on all the good things happening!